At Albury Wodonga Health the focus of our pastoral care is to have a conversation about what is important to you.

-Both campuses of Albury Wodonga Health have Chapels or Sacred Spaces.
+Both Albury and Wodonga campuses have Chapels or Sacred Spaces.
 The chapel in Wodonga is called “Allawah”.
 Allawah is an Aboriginal word that means, “Sit down, rest here and stay awhile”.
-We hope you find these areas a place where you can rest, reflect and recharge.
+There is also a ‘quiet room’ at Wodonga.

 Pastoral Care Vacancies